Robot-Inventor/shadowban-scanner/doc/localization.md

 # Localization Guide

-## UI Translation
+## Translating the UI

-1. Create ``./src/_locales/<languageCode>/messages.json``.
+1. Create a new file: `./src/_locales/<languageCode>/messages.json`.
-2. Copy the contents of the existing translation file.
+2. Copy the contents of an existing translation file.
 3. Translate the text.

-## User Script Creation
+## Creating a User Script

-1. Create ``./src/ts/userScript/<languageCode>.user.ts``.
+1. Create a new file: `./src/ts/userScript/<languageCode>.user.ts`.
-2. Copy the existing code.
+2. Copy the contents of an existing script.
-3. Rewrite the import source of the translation file.
+3. Update the import path to reference the translated file.

-## Translation of Screenshots
+## Translating Screenshots (Optional)

 > [!NOTE]
-> Translated versions of the screenshots are created by maintainer [@Robot-Inventor](https://github.com/Robot-Inventor).
+> Translated screenshots are provided by the maintainer [@Robot-Inventor](https://github.com/Robot-Inventor).

-1. Translate the screenshots to match the UI translation.
+1. Update the screenshots to match the UI translation.

-## Document Translation
+## Translating Documentation (Optional)

-1. Create ``./README_<languageCode>.md``.
+1. Create a new file: `./README_<languageCode>.md`.
 2. Copy the contents of the existing README file.
 3. Translate the text.
 4. Replace the screenshots with the translated versions.
 5. Add a link to the new language's README in the README files of other languages.
 6. Add a link to the new language's user script in all README files.

+## Translating the Website (Optional)

+For more information, see the [gh-pages branch](https://github.com/Robot-Inventor/shadowban-scanner/tree/gh-pages).